zoriya/Kyoo/INSTALLING.md

 You can also edit the volume definition to use advanced volume drivers if you need to access smb or network drives.
 Mounting a drive into your filesystem and binding it in this volume section is also a valid choice (especially for fuse filesystems like cloud drives for example).

 Don't forget to **also edit the scanner's volumes** if you edit the transcoder's volume.

+# OpenID Connect

+Kyoo supports OpenID Connect (OIDC) for authentication.
+Please refer to the [OIDC.md](OIDC.md) file for more information.